spamegg1/abstract-thinking/physical/physical.md

 #### Exercise: abstracting the die rolls

-1. Think about how (in the physical sense) you can move between these three states:
+1. How (in the physical sense) can you move the die between these three states:

     ![tet-01-02-03](../images/tet-01-02-03.png)